Peek at desktop is not enabled by default in Windows 10. However, you can enable it if you prefer. Let’s start.

 Locate DisablePreviewDesktop and double-click it.

-Enter 0 if you want to turn it on and 1 if you want to turn it off in the Value data field.
+Enter 0 if you want to turn it on and 1 if you’re going to turn it off in the Value data field.

 Hit the OK button.